 - Successfully complete Level 1 Surf Coach Course

-- After the 2 day course, 20 hours lesson planning and coaching experience with an ISA level one coach or greater (or equivalent) as a mentor, logged and planned.
-Lesson plans and logs to be then returned to course presenter for assessment.
+- After the 2 day course, 20 hours of lesson planning and coaching experience with an ISA level one coach or greater (or equivalent) as a mentor, logged and planned.
+Lesson plans and logs are to be then returned to the course presenter for assessment.

 - Provide the presenter a valid surf or beach lifeguard/safety certificate.

-On completion of the above a candidate will received an ISA Level 1 Surf certificate.
+On completion of the above, a candidate will receive an ISA Level 1 Surf certificate.
 It must be completed within one year of your course date.

 The ISA Level 1 Award holder must re-register and pay the $100 USD fee to the ISA yearly and hold a current acceptable surf lifeguard/safety award.